- May 05, 2020

 N-acetylglucosamine (NAG) - NAG works by blocking the production of tyrosinase in pigment cells and in turn reduces melanin production.
 It tends to work best in combination with Niacinamide (Vitamin B3)

-Vitamin B3 (Niacinamide) - Vitamin B3 has both anti-inflammatory actions and also blocks the transfer of pigment granules (melanosomes) from pigment cells to the rest of the skin.
+Vitamin B3 (Niacinamide) - a derivative of Vitamin B3, niacinamide has both anti-inflammatory effects and also blocks the transfer of pigment granules called melanosomes from melanocytes (pigment cells) to the rest of the skin.

-- Botanical and Plant extracts - A number of different plant extracts have been shown to be effective in the reduction of pigmentation.
-Most of these are believed to work in similar ways to the ingredients listed above.
+- Botanical and Plant extracts - a number of different plant extracts have been shown to be effective in the reduction of pigmentation.
+Most of these are believed to work in similar ways to the ingredients listed above with both antioxidant and anti-inflammatory properties.
 These include Pycnogenol (Maritime pine extract), Green tea extract, Grape Seed Extract, Marine Algae Extract, Aloesin, Coffeeberry Extract, Mulberry Extract Licorice extract (Glabridin), Boswellia extract and Umbelliferone extract.
 There are others but this list could go on forever!

 Step 2: At home treatments